RyanGan/washington_wildfire_2012/README.md

 12. zip_pm_to_merge_with_chars.csv: *File that contains daily ZIP code-level estimates of PM2.5 calcuated via WRF-Chem, Kriging, and GWR.
 Includes smoke PM2.5 estimates for each method.
 This file is merged with the case-crossover dataframes by date and ZIP code.*
 13. zip_wrfgrid_proportion.csv: *File of proportion overlap between ZIP shapefile and WRF-Grid shapefile.*

+**/data/shape_files/**
+1. WAECY_Ecology_Regions.zip: *Shapefile of Washington state government ecology regions.
+Used to help seperate out state for time-series range of smoke maps.*
+2. wash_grid_shapefile.zip: *Shapefile of WRF-Grid.*
+3. wash_zip_2012_shapefile.zip: *Shapefile of 2012 US zipcode boundaries from US census.
+I subset to Washington in a script.*